-A few years ago we talked to our own Chef Cush about a beer brine for Turkey.
-He’s a giant fan of brining turkey “because you can impart whatever flavor you would like while keeping the moisture in the bird.”
-Using beer, can add flavor and/or floral characteristics plus it’s great as a tenderizing marinade so he walked us through the process and this year we’re sharing it with you!!
+Our Southern New England Sales Manager, Erin Marley swears by a beer brine for Turkey.
+She’s a giant fan of brining turkey and asked our kitchen to weigh-in on why it's soooo good.
+The consensus is that you can impart whatever flavor you would like while keeping the moisture in the bird.”
+Using beer can add flavor and/or floral characteristics plus it’s great as a tenderizing marinade.
+Check-out the recipe and let us know how it goes!

-Below are the ingredients he suggested based on a 12 pound turkey.
+Below are the ingredients based on a 12 pound turkey.
 You can always adapt it based on the size of your bird.

 16 cups of water

 16 cups of beer (try a malty one like Pig’s Ear Brown Ale or Autumn Brew Ale)

 1 cup sugar

 *optional – you can also add herbs such as Rosemary & Thyme and/or fruit depending on the flavors you want to impart